 - Usually 2 3 fused pieces

-- Butt weld in-line with the pipe
+- Butt fused in-line with the pipe

 - 6" 24" (elbows & tees)

-- Made from aquatherm green pipe[®] or aquatherm blue pipe[®] to match piping system
+- Made from aquatherm blue® to match piping system

-- Size marked on label
+- Size and SDR marked on label

-- Stamped on the side to indicate origin
+- Stamped on the side for traceability

-- aquatherm green pipe[®] fittings may be used with aquatherm blue pipe installations - do not use aquatherm blue pipe fittings in aquatherm green pipe installations

-Chapter 2: Heat fusion

-Aquatherm is a rigid piping system, similar to copper and steel.
+Chapter 2: Heat fusion Aquatherm is a rigid piping system, similar to copper and steel.
 Proper training helps ensure proper connections.
 Your own care and attention to detail will yield impressive results, whereas sloppy workmanship will yield poor results.
 This chapter will cover the basic techniques for heat fusing pipe.

-Once you learn how to heat fuse, it will be up to you to provide the quality labor that makes each installation a work of art.
+Once you learn how to heat fuse, it will be up to you to provide the quality labor that makes each installation a work of craftsmanship.